 The Government has pledged to address an automatic-enrolment “loophole” which could see 3,000 employers with 4 million employees delay implementation of the changes by four years.

-Earlier today, consultancy firm Lane Clark and Peacock said any employer with a ‘hybrid’ pension arrangement – a scheme with both defined-benefit and defined-contribution elements – can defer auto-enrolment until 1 October 2017 for members who could have joined the scheme before their staging date but chose not to.
+Existing legislation allows a company with a hybrid scheme to defer auto-enrolment until 1 October 2017 for members who could have joined the scheme before their staging date but chose not to.

-LCP said the drafting of the legislation allows employers who run hybrid schemes but only offer DC benefits to new entrants to delay auto-enrolment.
+LCP says the drafting of the legislation allows employers who run hybrid schemes, but only offer DC benefits to new entrants, to delay auto-enrolment.

 “In addition, all new members of staff joining these firms after their staging date will be automatically enrolled – and existing staff can still choose to opt in.”

 Hargreaves Lansdown pensions analyst Laith Khalaf says: “Given the complexity of pensions legislation it is not surprising there are still problems, even at this late stage.”